TercioOfParma/TextDifficultySite/ProcessOfPlanning.md

 Threshold = 2^Score * 125,0000

+# Reapproaching the Difficulty Problem

+The levelling in practical tests is a bit weird.
+Using a corpus based on the Vulgate, Lingua Latina came out as very difficult.
+I think it may be better to simply take the amount of words to learn a word, calculated on request, and then just use that.

+Difficulty Score = ( Overall Word Count / Proportion of Words that are that word ) * 12

 # Is this a classification problem?

 The overwhelming majority of any text will be easier words.
 So what even is difficulty?